YueJiangMDSV/DSCI-532_group-211_R-dash/Proposal.md

 We created the `monthly_return` column, which is the monthly percentage changes in stock prices compare to the previous month.

-We aslo created `shares` and `inv_value` columns.
+We also created `shares` and `inv_value` columns.
 We assume that the investor started with an initial investment of $10,000 in August 1, 2004.
 The `shares` column is calculated as $10,000 divided by the price at August 1, 2004.
 We choose this date because Google held its IPO in August, 2004.
-In this way, each stock will have the same start date and end date.
+In this way, each stock has  the same start date and end date.

 The `inv_value` column was calculated by `price` * `shares`.
 <p style="text-align:center;"><img src="https://latex.codecogs.com/svg.latex?\inline&space;\large&space;inv\_value=price&space;*&space;shares" title="\large inv\_value=price * shares" />